Aaron Judge Player Props: Yankees vs. Guardians

-After going 3-for-4 with two home runs and two RBI in his last game, Aaron Judge and the New York Yankees take on the Cleveland Guardians (who will start Shane Bieber) at 6:10 PM ET on Monday.
+After going 0-for-3 in his last game, Aaron Judge and the New York Yankees take on the Cleveland Guardians (who will hand the ball to Hunter Gaddis) at 6:10 PM ET on Tuesday.

-He hit two homers in his most recent game (going 3-for-4) in his last appearance against the Orioles.
+In his last game he had a hitless showing (0-for-3) against the Guardians.

 Aaron Judge Game Info & Props vs. the Guardians